kkeeth/riot-demos/README.md

-This is a Repository of some simple demos of Riot.js.
+This is a repository of some simple demos of Riot.js.

 Please note the following things.